 Richardson referred to as on Ann Arbor group members to come back ahead and communicate out towards locations like UEC as a result of their actions feed negativity into people, the group and the world.

 “What I’ve seen from (UEC) is that they only don’t care concerning the folks,” Richardson stated.
 “They care about feeding their very own pockets with cash.
 And I really feel like that’s not a very good factor to convey into the group.
-So what I wish to see from the folks of Ann Arbor and the folks world wide is coming collectively and shutting these locations down — not simply (UEC), however all of the locations which can be affecting different folks identical to myself and the others concerned on this case as properly.”
+So what I wish to see from the folks of Ann Arbor and the folks world wide is coming collectively and shutting these locations down — not simply (UEC), however all of the locations which can be affecting various people identical to myself and also the others concerned on this case as properly.”